sbednarz/scilab/2020/02/README.md

 #### Warming up exercise

 In the most cases a very convenient way of using Scilab is writing commands into a file called "script".
-The script is a simply text file, which could be load/save/sent, or edit via a text editor, even by notepad.
+The script is a simply text file, which could be loaded/saved/send, or edited via a text editor, even by notepad.
 Scilab could load & execute the script.

 Watch the video: https://www.youtube.com/watch?v=cUzBX7H2fi4